tanu91112/SecureMindAI_EncryptedFraudDetectionSystem/README.md

 ---
 ## 🔐 Encryption clarification section (Design Guarantee)

-SecureMindAI follows a privacy-preserving encrypted vector search architecture where sensitive data is never persisted in plaintext at rest, in transit, or inside the vector database.
+- SecureMindAI follows a privacy-preserving encrypted vector search architecture where sensitive data is never persisted in plaintext at rest, in transit, or inside the vector database.

-Plaintext feature vectors are decrypted only ephemerally in volatile memory during a single similarity computation.
-Once the operation completes, all plaintext data is immediately discarded.
+- Plaintext feature vectors are decrypted only ephemerally in volatile memory during a single similarity computation.
+  Once the operation completes, allplaintext data is immediately discarded.

-The fraud detection models do not have blanket access to transaction embeddings.
+- The fraud detection models do not have blanket access to transaction embeddings.
-Decryption is scoped to the execution context of an individual query, ensuring cryptographic control over when and how data is accessed.
+- Decryption is scoped to the execution context of an individual query, ensuring cryptographic control over when and how data is accessed.

-Additionally, fraud predictions are generated using an **ensemble of supervised Random Forest and unsupervised Isolation Forest models**, providing both pattern-based and anomaly-based detection while respecting strict data privacy.
+- Additionally, fraud predictions are generated using an **ensemble of supervised Random Forest and unsupervised Isolation Forest models**, providing both pattern-based and anomaly-based detection while respecting strict data privacy.

 ## 🔒 Security Features

-✅ **Encrypted Vector Search**: All vectors encrypted at rest with scoped, ephemeral decryption during authorized similarity queries ✅ **Scoped Decryption**: Plaintext exists only ephemerally in memory during queries ✅ **Secure Key Management:** Fernet symmetric encryption ✅ **Privacy-Preserving:** No plaintext data exposure
+✅ **Encrypted Vector Search**: All vectors encrypted at rest with scoped, ephemeral decryption during authorized similarity queries

+✅ **Scoped Decryption**: Plaintext exists only ephemerally in memory during queries

+✅ **Secure Key Management:** Fernet symmetric encryption

+✅ **Privacy-Preserving:** No plaintext data exposure

 ✅ **Audit Trail:** Complete transaction logging

 ✅ **Access Control:** Encrypted metadata protection

 ---